LENA Start Children Nearly Twice as Likely To Be Kindergarten Ready

 “It is exciting to be able to see the effects of intentionally and purposefully preparing our youngest students for kindergarten,” said Lisa Blanton, Coordinator of Early Childhood Education at Cherokee County School District.
 “Without the support of LENA, we could only hope we were being effective.
 Now we know we are making a difference.”

 The KRA is South Carolina’s standard assessment of school readiness.
 All kindergarteners take the assessment within the first 45 days of school.
 On a scale of 202-298, the KRA indicates a child’s school readiness in several domains, including social foundations, language and literacy, mathematics, and physical well-being.
 Children are categorized as having achieved emerging (202-257), approaching (258-269), or demonstrating readiness (270-298).
-The children in this study were participants in LENA’s home-based programming, including LENA Start and LENA Home.
+The children in this study were participants in LENA’s home-based programming, including LENA Start.

 Dr. Jill Gilkerson, LENA’s Chief Research and Evaluation Officer, said, “This partnership provided a rare opportunity to longitudinally track LENA children through kindergarten, to assess the causal impact of caregiver participation on kindergarten readiness scores.”

-First off, children who participated in a LENA program achieved significantly higher language and literacy scores on the KRA compared to children in a comparison sample.
+Children who participated in a LENA program achieved significantly higher scores on the KRA compared to children in a demographically matched control group.
+This applied to overall scores, as well as to the social, language/literacy, and math domains.

-Among those children who participated in LENA, there was a significant and positive relationship between the number of conversational turns children experienced and their language and literacy scores on the KRA.
+Among those children who participated in LENA, there was a significant and positive relationship between the number of conversational turns children experienced and their scores on the KRA.

-In addition, children who participated in a LENA program were nearly two times more likely to demonstrate readiness in language and literacy, compared to demographically matched controls.
+In addition, children who participated in a LENA program were 2x more likely to demonstrate readiness in language and literacy and 1.7x more likely to demonstrate overall readiness.

-Everyone — parents, caregivers, school district leaders, policymakers, the list goes on — wants to see literacy rates improve.
+Everyone — parents, caregivers, school district leaders, policymakers, the list goes on — wants to see kindergarten readiness rates improve.
 And they want to see solutions that are as accessible as they are effective.
-If something as simple as talking with young children can help move the needle on school readiness, then let’s get those conversational turns going!
+If something as simple as talking with young children can help move the needle on school readiness and literacy skills, then let’s get those conversational turns going!

 Download your free resources!